 |

-The formatter can be used in both DOCX and XLSX templates.
-However, it behaves differently for them.
+The formatter can be used in DOCX, XLSX, and PPTX templates.
+However, in XLSX templates, it behaves differently.
 Read the articles below for more information:

 Template |